-Although grains aren’t necessarily bad for some German Shepherds, many low-quality dog food brands use grains with little nutritional value as a filler (such as corn or cereal by-products) instead of using premium proteins such as lamb, beef, chicken, turkey, pork, and fish.
+While grains aren’t inherently harmful to some German Shepherds, many low-quality dog foods use nutritionally poor grains as fillers instead of high-quality proteins like lamb, beef, chicken, turkey, pork, and fish.

-Let’s now dive into whether a German Shepherd should eat grain-free food and if this is the best choice for your dog.
+Let’s explore if grain-free food is the best choice for your German Shepherd.

 Why is Grain-Free Food Better for German Shepherds?